act-rules/act-rules.github.io/_rules/non-visual-reference-alternative-9bd38c.md

 #### Failed Example 4

-This paragraph holds the visual reference word "star" and there is no other indication.
+This paragraph includes the [visual reference word][] "star" and there is no other indication.
 The content described is in an `iframe`.

 ```html
 <body>